Xytronix/FishingValley/Fishing Valley/docs/readme.md

 * [ ] Remake some fish sprites
 * [ ] Aquarium sprites

+* [ ] Add mystery notes/lore on how the place exist
 * [ ] Add a Temperate and a Cold fishing zone
 * [ ] More Music
 * [ ] More Shops for easy access to fishing gear